Better than takeout moo goo gai pan recipe that’s savory and a little sour. Ready in less than 20 minutes!

 Moo Goo Gai Pan

 The literal translation for moo goo gai pan is button mushrooms, chicken, slices.
 Pretty spot on uh?
 A simple name for a simple stir fry that only takes about 20 minutes to make – and a delicious one that is!
 Most moo goo gai pan recipes are made Cantonese style, meaning with a cloudy white sauce and some ground white pepper.
 But since I generally prefer Szechuan food over Cantonese, I have tweaked my moo goo gai pan to be more savory and therefore, browner in color as well.
 Not that there is anything wrong with the classic white sauce but I am the kind of girl who likes bold, in your face flavors.
-That’s why I’m so into curries, Thai and Japanese food, and any other cuisine that uses plenty of spices and condiments into their dishes.
+That’s why I’m so into curries (Japanese curry being one of my all time favorites), Thai and Japanese food, and any other cuisine that uses plenty of spices and condiments into their dishes.

-Making Chinese stir fries (shop for a Wok here) has become a weekly thing now.
-The more I make them and the more I fall in love with the concept of tossing veggies and a protein into a pan and dressing them with a lovely gooey sauce.
+Making Chinese stir fries has become a weekly thing now.
+The more I make them and the more I fall in love with the concept of tossing veggies and a protein into a wok and dressing them with a lovely gooey sauce.
 It’s so easy, so good and there is also very little cleaning up to do afterward – all positive stuff!

 For this moo goo gai pan recipe I am using chicken, mushrooms, snow peas, bamboo shoots and water chestnuts.
 The sauce is a combination of chicken stock, soy sauce, vinegar, sugar and sesame oil.
 It’s a little sour, sweet, nutty, savory and contains lots and lots of umami.
 The flavors are assertive but also gentle to the palate.
 Think of this moo goo gai pan as perfectly seasoned; you won’t need to add salt or soy sauce to it 😉